-- Eligible applicants include non-profit organizations, for-profit companies and other recognized institutions that can successfully execute the activities in their respective technical area and are capable of receiving and administering grant funding. - 2.
+- 1. Eligible applicants include non-profit organizations, for-profit companies and other recognized institutions that are legally registered or incorporated in an eligible jurisdiction, as set out below, that can successfully execute the activities in their respective technical area and are capable of receiving and administering grant funding. - 2.
 Applicants from the following list of countries are eligible to apply to this round of the Stars in Global Health Request for Proposals.
 For the purposes of determining eligibility, Grand Challenges Canada may consider both the applicant's home jurisdiction and any other jurisdiction within which grant project activities will take place.
-The list of countries is based on considerations such as the World Bank's classification of low- and lower-middle-income countries, Canadian International Development Agency 'Countries of Focus' and also includes Canada.
+The list of countries is based on considerations such as the World Bank's classification of low- and lower-middle-income countries, Canadian International Development Agency 'Countries of Focus', and other countries of strategic priority for Canada.